Deep Multimodal Learning with Missing Modality: A Survey

-\textbf{Survey Organization: } Firstly, we explain the background and motivation of this survey in~\secref{sec:intro}.
 In~\secref{sec:methods}, we introduce our taxonomy and categorize existing deep MLMM methods from a methodological perspective, detailing them in two aspects and four types (\figref{fig:structure}).
 In the following~\secref{sec:data_methods} and~\secref{sec:design_methods}, we introduce various methods from the aspects of model data processing and strategy design respectively.
 We then summarize current application scenarios and corresponding datasets used in this field in~\secref{sec:datasets}.
 In~\secref{sec:open}, we discuss unresolved challenges and future directions.
 Finally, we present our conclusions drawn from the exploration of deep MLMM in~\secref{sec:conclusion}.